Murmur (album): Artwork and packaging

-Critical reception
+Reception and legacy

 Murmur was released in April 1983.
 The record reached number 36 on the Billboard album chart.
 A re-recorded version of "Radio Free Europe" was the album's lead single and reached number 78 on the Billboard singles chart that year.
 Despite the acclaim awarded the album, by the end of 1983 Murmur had only sold about 200,000 copies, which I.R.S.'s Jay Boberg felt was below expectations.
 Murmur was eventually certified gold (500,000 units shipped) by the Recording Industry Association of America in 1991.

 The album drew substantial critical acclaim.
-Rolling Stone gave the album four out of five stars.
+Rolling Stone called it "epochal" and gave the album four out of five stars.
 Reviewer Steve Pond felt the album fulfilled the promise the band showed on Chronic Town.
 He wrote, "Murmur is the record on which [R.E.M.] trade that potential for results: an intelligent, enigmatic, deeply involving album, it reveals a depth and cohesiveness to R.E.M. that the EP could only suggest."
 He concluded, "R.E.M. is clearly the important Athens band."
 Jonathan Gregg of Record described Murmur as "a splendid little film noir of an album, austere but rich in implication."
 He particularly praised the band's distinctive "twitchy, restless dance beat" and the incomprehensibility of the album's meaning, noting that Stipe's already enigmatic lyrics are often hard to make out due to being sung with a deliberate slur, lost in a muddy mix, and/or drowned out by the instrumental work, resulting in an impressive sense of meaning even as the meaning itself is not understood.
 It was Rolling Stones Best Album of 1983, beating Michael Jackson's Thriller, The Police's Synchronicity and U2's War.
 Buck noted in 2002 that I.R.S. was "mind-boggled" by the album's positive reviews, especially in the British press, since R.E.M. had not yet toured that country.

+In 2016, Dan Weiss of Paste Magazine wrote: "Punk never quite married Rickenbacker arpeggios until 'Radio Free Europe' and 'Sitting Still' made it safe for bands like the dB's."

+A 2023 listing of the best debut albums by Paste included Murmur at sixth place, stating that "the way Buck’s guitar and Mike Mills’ bass busily bounced around otherwise simple choruses created something entirely new".
+In 2025, Radio X included the album in its list of "The 25 best indie debut albums of the 1980s".

+Stephen Thomas Erlewine of AllMusic gave the album a perfect score, and wrote: "R.E.M. may have made albums as good as Murmur in the years following its release, but they never again made anything that sounded quite like it."
+Music journalist Andrew Earles highlighted the tracks "Laughing" and "Sitting Still" in his book Gimme Indie Rock, calling them "required listening for absolutely any fan of American underground rock".